NUbots/NUbots/modules/behaviour/tools/ScriptTuner/README.md

 ## Consumes

 * `CommandLineArgumentis` containing the name of the script to edit
-* `messages::DarwinServos` containing the current positions of each servo
+* `message::DarwinServos` containing the current positions of each servo

 ## Emits

-* `messages::ServoWaypoint>` to control servos
+* `message::ServoWaypoint>` to control servos

 ## Dependencies